 Town Branch – Lexington, KY

 Wild Turkey – Lawrenceburg, KY

 Woodford Reserve – Versailles, KY

-The urban bourbon experiences like Evan Williams and Jim Beam in Louisville, are okay, but I really prefer visiting the actual distillery rather than in a downtown storefront tasting room.
+The urban bourbon experiences like Evan Williams in Louisville, are okay, but I really prefer visiting the actual distillery rather than in a downtown storefront tasting room.